Explorer-Ken/Lianjia-scraping/README.md

 ## Acknowledgement

-*Update: Additional data scraped on 3 June 2020 has been appended to the csv files.*
+*Update: Additional data scraped on 3 June 2020, 12 June 2020 has been appended to the csv files.*

-The latest rent data is scraped from [Lianjia](https://gz.lianjia.com/zufang/) on 23 May 2020 and 3 June 2020, which keeps updating due to transaction reason.
+The latest rent data is scraped from [Lianjia](https://gz.lianjia.com/zufang/) on 23 May 2020, 3 June 2020 and 12 June 2020, which keeps updating due to transaction reason.

 #### Tips for the rent data collected
 *The rent data collected via Lianjia platform represent the intentional prices of the landlords.
 According to the website, more than a half of the landlords accept further negotiation of the rent registered.
 Thus, the rent data scraped do not represent the final price of agreement.*

+*Also notice that there may be some extreme values for the area of the house due to input error by the operators which will become outliers in the analysis.*

 The latest metro station data is collected from the official website [Guangzhou Metro](http://cs.gzmtr.com/ckfw/) in May 2020, which is relatively stable in a few months.